harsharora94/PoSH/README.md

 Powershell scripts

-# HOW TO DISPLAY FIREWALL INBOUND/OUTBOUND RULES WITH PORT NUMBERS & PROGRAM EXCEPTIONS
+# How To Display Firewall Inbound/Outbound Rules With Port Numbers & Program Exceptions
 Displaying firewall Inbound/Outbound rules with PowerShell is very easy with the Get-NetFirewallRule cmdlet.
 However, there is a gap: port numbers are not displayed.